Edwin-Loranca/ETL_with_Airflow/README.md

-# ETL_with_Airflow
+# Airflow example project
-Example of how to create an ETL process orchestrated with Apache Airflow
+This is an example of how to create an ETL process orchestrated with Apache Airflow.